WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 catch/unwind block are not in the body of the try block.

-Once a catching try block is found for the thrown exception, the operand stack is popped back to the size the operand stack had when the try block was entered.
+Once a catching try block is found for the thrown exception, the operand stack is popped back to the size the operand stack had when the try block was entered after possible block parameters were popped.

 Then in case of a try-catch block, tagged catch blocks are tried in the order they appear in the catching try block, until one matches.
 If a matched